ComedicChimera/chai-lang.dev/static/html/spec.md

 Furthermore, all of these operators are considered non-standard operators due to the operands they accept and/or the function they perform.
 Many of these non-standard operators also do not accept operands in the traditional unary or binary manner that all of the standard operators listed above.

+### <a name="2-literals"></a> Literals

+A literal represents a single, discreet value used in code.
+For example, the number `3` could be considered a literal because it is single, constant value.
+There are 7 different types of literals in Whirlwind and each is associated with a specific [primitive type](#prim-types).

+#### Integral Literals

+An integral literal represents a non-negative whole number that corresponds to one of the [integral types](#3-int-types) and a specific signage.
+All integral literals will take the following form.

+    ebnf
+    /\d+[ul]*/

+Notice that these literals can end with a suffix denoted which specific integral type they correspond to.
+The suffix `u` marks the integral literal as unsigned and the `l` suffix marks it as a long type.
+By default, integral literals default to signed integers.

+If the value held by the integral value is outside the range of allowed values for a signed integer literal, it will be interpreted as the smallest type that can hold its value (smallest meaning smallest possible range).
+Moreover, since the suffixes only increase the maximum range, they can never contradict with this upcasting pattern; rather, they merely provide a base size to cast up from if necessary.

+Finally, if the value is too large to be stored in the largest possible integral type, then the program will fail to compile.

+#### Floating-Point Literals

+A floating-point literal represents a decimal number that corresponds to one of the [floating-point types](#3-float-types).
+All floating-point literals will take the following form.

+    ebnf
+    /\d+\.\d+d?/

+Akin to integer literals, floating-point types can also end with a suffix `d` that denotes it as a `double` instead of a `float`.
+Additionally, if the value it stores has a greater precision than the base float type allows or has a greater value that the float type allows, the literal will automatically be upcast to a double type.
+If this upcast is still insufficient, the program will fail to compile.

+#### Character Literals

+A character literal represents a single unicode point that corresponds to the [character type](#3-char-type).
+This literal is enclosed in single quotes and must contain at least one value.

 ## <a name="data-types"></a> Data Types

 This section describes the data types used Whirlwind, and their behavior.
 It will also outline what